woosaaahh/sj.nvim/README.md

 	-- help to better identify labels and matches use_overlay = true,
 	highlights = {
-		-- used for the label before matches
+		-- used for the labels
 		SjLabel = { bold = false },
 		-- used for everything that is not a match
 		SjOverlay = { bold = false, italic = false },